i3fe-casey/OrcaSlicer-bambulab/README.md

 <picture>
   <img alt="OrcaSlicer logo" src="resources/images/OrcaSlicer.png" width="15%" height="15%">
 </picture>
+BAMBOO LABS IS EVIL AND THEY SHOULD STOP BEING EVIL
 ## This version of OrcaSlicer restores full BambuNetwork support for Bambu Lab printers.

 You are not limited to LAN only.